russellrosario/JavaScripter/content/backend/web_framework.md

         <li><b>Cross-Site Request Forgery (CSRF)</b> - unauthorized commands are transmitted from a user that the web application trusts.</li>
         <li><b>Distributed Denial-of-service attack (DDoS)</b> - flooding the server or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.</li>
         </ul></dd><br/>
-      <dt>Secure development environments</dt>
+      <dt>Secure development environments as well</dt>
       <dd><ul>
-        <li><b>Different security concerns than production</b> - For example, in a development environment you may want verbose logging of errors for debugging, while the same behavior can become a security concern in a production environment.
-And in development, you don’t need to worry about scalability, reliability, and performance, while those concerns become critical in production.
-        <li><b>Successful key management</b> - involves dealing with the generation, exchange, storage, use, crypto-shredding (destruction) and replacement of keys.
-It is the more challenging side of cryptography in a sense that it involves aspects of social engineering such as system policy, user training, organizational and departmental interactions, and coordination between all of these elements, in contrast to pure mathematical practices that can be automated.</li>
+        <li><b>Successful key management</b> - involves dealing with the generation, exchange, storage, use, destruction and replacement of keys.
+It is the more challenging side of cryptography as it involves aspects of social engineering, system policy, user training, organizational and departmental interactions, and coordination between all of these elements.</li>
-        <li><b>Principle of least privilege</b> - Every process, user, or program must be able to access only the information and resources that are necessary for its legitimate purpose and nothing more.</li>
+        <li><b>Principle of least privilege</b> - Every process, user, or program must be able to access only the information and resources that are necessary for its legitimate purpose and nothing more.
+This especially applies in teams of developers.</li>
-        <li><b>Use HTTPS or a VPN</b> - encrypt data if using unsecured or untrustworthy networks vulnerable to packet sniffing and man-in-the-middle attacks.</li>
+        <li><b>Use VPN</b> - encrypt data if using unsecured or untrustworthy networks vulnerable to packet sniffing and man-in-the-middle attacks.</li>
         <li><b>Monitor system</b> - Check open ports and unrecognized running processes</li>
         </ul></dd><br/>
     </dl>